-the New York State approved E-Plan computer based submittal program.
+The Laboratory complied with these requirements through the submittal of Tier II and Tier III Reports required under EPCRA Sections 302, 303, 311, 312, and 313.
+In fulfillment of the Tier II requirements, BNL submitted an inventory of 44 on-site chemicals (with thresholds greater than 10,000 pounds or 500 pounds for acutely toxic materials) via the New York State approved E-Plan computer based submittal program.
 The chemicals ranged from road salt (1,200 tons) to chromic chloride (1 pound).
 To satisfy the requirements of the Tier III submittal, the Laboratory submitted its data via the EPA approved TRI-ME computer based submittal program.
-BNL reported releases of lead (\sim 504,481 pounds), mercury (\sim 27 pounds), polychlorinated biphenyls (PCBs) (~29 pounds), benzo(g,h,i)pervlene (<1 pound), and polycyclic aromatic compounds (<1 pound) in 2015.
+BNL reported releases of lead (~ 81,043 pounds), mercury (~11 pounds), polychlorinated biphenyls (PCBs) (~5 pounds), benzo(g,h,i) perylene (<1 pound), and polycyclic aromatic compounds (<1 pound) in 2016.
 Releases of lead, PCBs, and mercury were predominantly in the form of shipments of waste for off-site recycling or disposal.
-Releases of benzo(g,h,i)pervlene and polycyclic aromatic compounds were as byproducts of the combustion of fuel oils.
-In 2015, there were no releases of "extremely hazardous substances" reportable under Part 304.
+Releases of benzo(g,h,i)perylene and polycyclic aromatic compounds were as byproducts of the combustion of fuel oils.
+In 2016, there were no releases of "extremely hazardous substances" reportable under Part 304.